You’ve probably heard of HAMP, otherwise known as the Home Affordable Modification Program, which was very popular post-housing crisis.

 You must also open an impound account to allow the lender to collect property taxes and homeowners insurance on a monthly basis, which is common for high-LTV lending.

-The good news is private mortgage insurance isn’t required, though as I always say, if the LTV is above 80%, you’re paying it, whether explicitly or through a higher interest rate and/or fees.
+The good news is private mortgage insurance isn’t required, though as I always say, if the LTV is above 80%, you’re paying mortgage insurance, whether explicitly or through a higher interest rate and/or fees.

 There’s also the bit about being a first-time buyer or at least a borrower “who may require assistance,” so there could be an income limit as well.